How to turn off Sticky Keys in Windows 10

 Disable this keyboard shortcut in Ease of Access keyboard settings

-Alternatively, you can also open the Windows 10 Settings app, go to Ease of Access, and select Keyboard on the left side of the window.
+Alternatively, you can also open the Windows 10 Settings app and go to Ease of Access.

-On the right side of the Settings window, scroll until you reach the "Use Sticky Keys" section.
-There, turn off the "Press one key at a time for keyboard shortcuts" switch and disable the "Allow the shortcut key to start Sticky Keys" option.
-The latter is the one that lets you "Press the Shift key five times to turn Sticky Keys on or off."
+On the right side of the Settings window, scroll until you reach the “Use Sticky Keys” section.
+There, uncheck the “Allow the shortcut key to start Sticky Keys” option.
+This is the setting that made Windows 10 turn on Sticky Keys whenever you pressed the Shift key five times.

-NOTE: You might want to turn off Filter Keys also.
-As Microsoft explains it, Filter Keys "ignore brief or repeated keystrokes and change keyboard repeat rates."
+You might want to turn off the Filter Keys also.
+This feature allows Windows 10 to “ignore brief or repeated keystrokes and change keyboard repeat rates.”
 While gaming, if you press and hold the right SHIFT key for 8 seconds or more, Windows 10 can interrupt you to ask whether you want to enable Filter Keys.
-If you don't want that, turn off the Filter Keys switch and disable the "Allow for the shortcut key to start Filter Keys" option.
+If you don’t want that, disable the “Allow for the shortcut key to start Filter Keys” option.

-How to turn off Sticky Keys in Windows 10, from the Control Panel
+How to turn off Filter Keys in Windows 10

 Advertisement

-Open the Control Panel, go to Ease of Access, and click or tap on "Change how your keyboard works" under Ease of Access Center.
+Then, click or tap the “Change how your keyboard works” link under Ease of Access Center.

 In the "Make the keyboard easier to use" window, look for the "Make it easier to type" section and click or tap "Set up Sticky Keys."